gtque/k8s_ubuntu_wsl/README.md

       nameserver XX.XXX.X.X
       nameserver XX.XXX.X.X
       ```
-7. close the terminal session and start a new one
+8. close the terminal session and start a new one
 ## Setting up the required and helpful utilities
 1. run `/usr/local/bin/k8s_ubuntu_wsl/tools/tool_config.sh`
    1. this installs: maven, net-tools, ansible, jq, yq, unzip, libjson-xs-perl, libxml-compile-perl, unzip, awscliv2
-2. close the terminal
+2. close the terminal and restart wsl ()
+   1. close the terminal session
+   2. run powershell as admin from host os
+   3. run: `wsl --shutdown`
+   4. open new Ubuntu/linux terminal
 3. open a new terminal session to continue.
-4. run `/usr/local/bin/k8s_ubuntu_wsl/tools/docker_install.sh`
+4. run docker install
+   1. On ubuntu 18 or 20: `/usr/local/bin/k8s_ubuntu_wsl/tools/docker_install.sh`
+   1. On ubuntu 24: `/usr/local/bin/k8s_ubuntu_wsl/tools/docker_install_jammy.sh`
    1. this will also install: apt-transport-https, ca-certificates, curl, software-properties-common
    1. enable buildkit
       1. you may have to sudo mkdir /etc/docker